LEGO® Elf North Pole Workshop, May Be the Happiest Place on Earth

 Home Is Where the Snowglobe Is

 Then there’s the living room, a cozy log cabin interior with a roaring fireplace and a gramophone quietly spinning.
 Cabinets display Buddy’s parents’ photo, the iconic New York snowglobe, and other Easter eggs sharp-eyed fans will spot immediately.
-There’s even a cot for baby Buddy, because in this house, family and furniture both come with heart.
+There’s even a cot for baby Buddy.

 Outside, a layer of snow crowns the roof, while Leon the Snowman, the Narwhal, and the Arctic Puffin wait by the door.
 Spin the Narwhal’s base, and he waves goodbye to Buddy again and again, because Christmas never really ends.